Phi Theta Kappa

-Students enrolled in 12 or more credits at UW-WC during the semester in which they qualify for membership must earn at least a 3.3 semester GPA and a 3.0 cumulative GPA.
+Students enrolled in 12 or more credits at UWM at Washington County during the semester in which they qualify for membership must earn at least a 3.0 semester GPA and a 3.0 cumulative GPA.
 Any students meeting this criteria for membership will be invited to attend informational meetings once classes begin.

 Benefits of Membership

 Mental Health | Career Counselor, Michelle Henderson MAC PCTL

 Located on the 3rd floor in Room 308, the College Life Exploration Center (CLEC ) offers many valuable resources to currently registered students including Peer Mentoring by PTK members, a study space, computers/printer, the Mental Health Counseling office, academic advising, and career exploration resources.

 The mission of the College Life Exploration Center (CLEC) is to assist current UWM at Washington County students in a peer-to-peer mentor/mentee style on issues regarding both academics and their personal life.

 Balancing school and work with the rest of life’s responsibilities becomes increasingly difficult, we want to help!
 The College Life Exploration Center (CLEC) offers UWM at Washington County students an opportunity to work with a peer apprentice that is willing to assist other members of their cohort in a number of ways.
 Peer mentoring can cover anything not currently offered by the Learning Commons Tutoring Center, including deciding on a major, figuring out the whole 'college thing', job applications, referral to resources available on campus, etc.